signal18/docs.signal18.io/05.configuration/06.routing-traffic/07.check-http-handler/docs.md

 > **{serverName}** can be found via the client command **topology**

-  - [x] cluster in passive state return error code.
+  - [x] Clusters in passive state return error code.
   - [x] Servers in maintenance, failed or suspect will return error code.
   - [x] Slaves with replication lags still return valid code
   - [x] Slaves with replication stopped return error code